 MP for Northampton North

-Lucy Rigby is Labour (Co-op) MP for Northampton North, elected in 2024.
-She serves as Economic Secretary to the Treasury from September 2025, following prior roles including Solicitor General and a member of the Treasury Committee.
-Earlier in her career she sat on the Finance (No. 2) Bill committee.
+Lucy Rigby is the Labour (Co-op) MP for Northampton North, elected in 2024.
+She has held Treasury-related roles, including Economic Secretary to the Treasury and, since May 2026, Chief Secretary to the Treasury, and previously served as Solicitor General and on the Treasury Committee.

-Declared financial interests: two miscellaneous entries and a family member engaged in third-party lobbying.
+Declared financial interests include two miscellaneous entries and one relating to family members' involvement in third-party lobbying.

 Generated 21 February 2026